gabrielmlando/MeanVals/README.md

 # MeanVals

-This code is a companion to the paper "Computing expectation values in the deep chaotic regime", soon to appear in published form.
+This code is a companion to the paper "Computing mean values in the deep chaotic regime", soon to appear in published form.